The natural progression of rock climbing

 Photo credit: fieldmag.com

 When it comes to bouldering the last thing you need to worry about is investment in gear.
 The only gear you’ll ever need to own for bouldering in a gym is a pair of climbing shoes and maybe a chalk bag.
-Depending on the type of climbing shoes you buy the amount you’ll need to spend on climbing shoes and chalk bag will not be more than $200.
+Depending on the type of climbing shoes you buy the amount you’ll need to spend on climbing shoes and a chalk bag will not be more than $200.

 Sport climbing